rsdoiel/antenna/archives/2025/columns_2025.16.md

 **@Dave Winer's Scripting News** (date: 2025-04-22, from: Dave Winer's Scripting News)

 If you're a young person contemplating a career in tech, great!
 It's fun, and you can help people doing this.
 But please don't listen to the VCs and entrepreneurs who say it's all about changing the world.
 Instead think of it this way -- you're going to create tools for people who may change the world, in collaboration with lots of other people.
 No one person is that smart and experienced that they know what's best for the world.
 The stories you heard about great inventors probably aren't true.
 And the ones who actually changed the world, may not have changed it for the better.
 Look at what happened with Twitter as a cautionary tale.
 Imho it would have been better if the founders had made less money, and opened the door for lots of competition right from the start.
 That's the philosophy of the web.
 Instead they captured the web, amputated all its good features, and locked it in the trunk and then cut off its air supply.
 That was inevitable given the path they went down.
 Yes they changed the world, and in turn are creating a lot of misery.
 You don't want to do that, brilliant young tech person, right?
 Let's make the world better, one little evolutionary step at a time.
 More about this in <a href="http://scripting.com/2025/04/21/141055.html">yesterday's post</a>.
-And note btw that I didn't fall into the trap of blaming it on men.
-There are enough women entrepreneurs who do a lot of damage with their unfettered ambition that their motivations need to be looked at too.
-We all create each other.

 <br>